 Although normally at least an Upper Second Class honours degree is required, slightly lower degree classifications may be considered if there is significant relevant professional/industry experience.

-In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS score of 6.5 (no individual test score below 5.5) or TOEFL IBT score 90-95 (minimum scores of 21 in Listening and Writing, 22 in Reading and 23 in Speaking).
+In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS score of 6.5 (no individual test score below 5.5).
 Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes. to bring up their level to this standard.

 Online applications are open for September 2014 entry (2014-15) via the 'Apply' link below.
 Please refer to further details below and the Entry Requirements section above.